 - AIB in defending Commercial Court litigation against defaulting borrowers

-- Irish retail banks and investment services firms in the defence of complaints made to the Financial Services and Pensions Ombudsman (FSPO)
+- Pension providers, Irish retail banks and investment service firms in the defence of financial and pension related complaints made to the Financial Services and Pensions Ombudsman (FSPO) to include advising clients at oral hearings before the FSPO

 Market Recommendations